Circular orbits in spherically symmetric spacetimes and BSW effect with nonzero force: Schwarzschild metric

 These analytical results are supported by numerical analysis presented on Fig. \ref{fig_roots}.
 Results on this plot are in full correspondence with our analytical analysis: for angular momenta smaller than $b_{c}$, the corresponding function $\alpha(y)$ is monotonous.
 Above this value it is not monotonous and has only one minimum and one maximum.
 For $b=\sqrt{3}$ there appears a first circular orbit with $f=0$ (corresponding to ISCO for free particles), and for $b>\sqrt{3}$ there are two trajectories that can be achieved for $f=0$.

 In addition, we show Fig. \ref{fig_2}, where we plot the number of circular orbits for various values of force and angular momentum calculated numerically.
 Our analysis correlates with this diagram.

-The last thing we would like to investigate for such observers is the stability of circular orbits.
+Also, we would like to investigate the stability of circular orbits for such observers.
 We say that the circular orbit is stable if the particle does not fall into the black hole under small perturbations of the radius of the circular orbit.
 The conditions required for this to happen were discussed in detail in Sec. \ref{Sec_stability_def}.
 Hereafter, \textit{we assume that the external force }$f$ \textit{remains the same under perturbations, thus} $f^{\prime}=0$.
-Then, the sign of $U_{eff}^{\prime\prime }$ given by (\ref{ufa}), is defined solely by the sign of the derivative of the acceleration $a^{\prime}$.
+Then, the sign of $U_{eff}^{\prime\prime}$ given by (\ref{ufa}), is defined solely by the sign of the derivative of the acceleration $a^{\prime}$.
 If it is positive, then the orbit is stable, otherwise it is not stable.
 The corresponding stability diagram is presented in Fig. \ref{fig_3}, where the unstable region is hatched.
 Notice that the intersection of the edge of the region of stability (blue curve) and the curve of zero force is exactly the ISCO without the force.
 This is in correspondence with the usual properties of ISCO being the closest to the horizon stable circular orbit.

 However, this diagram may not be informative, because of this, we plot the dependence of $a^{\prime}$ on the position of the circular orbit for various angular momenta, see Fig. \ref{fig_4}.
 Indeed, one may see, that for $b<b_{c}$ equation $a^{\prime}=0$ does not have any roots, while for $b\geq b_{c}$ it has 2 roots that correspond to the local minimum and the local maximum.
+As can be seen from both \ref{fig_3} and \ref{fig_4}, any circular orbit close to the horizon is unstable.

 In \cite{F} it was shown that the analogue of the BSW effect is possible for the Schwarzschild metric due to the presence of a force.
 However, this requires that particle approach the horizon.
 It does not apply to circle orbits since, as we saw in Sec. \ref{hor}, circle orbits do not exist near the nonextremal horizon for a finite force.